-The COVID-19 pandemic has been a stressful time for everyone.
+Life seems increasingly stressful.
 But can alcohol make us feel more down?
 Consultant psychiatrist Prof Eilish Gilvarry gives some thoughts.

-The COVID-19 pandemic has been an extremely stressful time for many people in the UK, with established routines disrupted, money worries, teaching children at home, and concerns over the health of ourselves and our loved ones.
+The COVID-19 pandemic and beyond has been an extremely stressful time for many people in the UK, with established routines disrupted, money worries, teaching children at home, and concerns over the health of ourselves and our loved ones.

-In many ways a big void in our lives has been created and people will fill it in different ways.
-And that is where alcohol might come in.
+That is where alcohol might come in.
 However, over use of alcohol can be counter-productive, with increasing weight, increasing anxiety and poor quality sleep.

 One of the best ways to get into the best possible physical and mental health is to make sure we get enough sleep, but regular heavy alcohol use interferes with quality sleep.